Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - The correct background is now shown when a match ends in a draw.
+- Update to the Germanic cursor (by Leo).

 * Units
 - Removed cap of Goblin Thieves a player can have at a single time, as its purpose has been replaced by its hiring cooldown.